freeverseio/LAOS-roadmap/README.md

 * **Deliverable 6**:

 ### Milestone 3 [6-9 months]
 This milestone aims to integrate the LAOS parachain with the ROCOCO relay chain.
 The XC-20 protocol will be integrated to facilitate transfer of the LAOS token to sibling parachains.
+Publication of the whitepaper.

 * **Deliverable 7**:
 * **Deliverable 8**: